jpaulm/javafbp-websockets/README.md

 Building from command line
 ---

-**Latest release: `javafbp-websockets-1.0.2`**.
+**Latest release: `javafbp-websockets-1.0.3`**.

 For building the project simply run the following command:

     gradle build

-As a result a `javafbp-websockets-1.0.2.jar` file will be created in the `build/libs` directory.
+As a result a `javafbp-websockets-1.0.3.jar` file will be created in the `build/libs` directory.
 This will include two core components, and an example network plus associated test component, and some HTML and JavaScript files.

 Running a test
 ----

-Currently the test must be run under Eclipse, as you will have to modify the JavaFBP jar file location, specified in the network definition.
+This project has one test network, which runs as a server, communicating with the client, which is `chat1.html` or `chat2.html`.
+This test can either be run under Eclipse, or can be run using the project jar file and the jar file for JavaFBP.
 You will also need to add an additional jar file: `Java-WebSocket-1.3.0.jar`, available in the central Maven repository, to the Project/Properties/Java Build Path.
-It also requires the `javafbp-3.0.2.jar` file, available in `javafbp/build/libs`, provided that you have built the JavaFBP project first, or have the jar file otherwise available.
+The current JavaFBP jar file is `javafbp-3.0.2.jar`, available in `javafbp/build/libs`, so this assumes that you have built the JavaFBP project first, or have the jar file otherwise available.

-Note: if your default browser gives you a message saying it does not support Websockets, use Chrome.
+Note: if your default browser gives you a message saying it does not support Websockets, try using Chrome.

 You can now run the command-line test Server code in com.jpmorrsn.fbp.websockets.networks.TestWebSockets by entering in the project directory